-- a.
-Clients Served: clients served as needed within the overall target number of clients served in this contract, including both Western and Eastern Nevada County (Truckee) - b.
-Target Population: includes mental health services for adults who have severe emotional problems, who are at risk of or who have been hospitalized recently for - Program Description: Therapeutic Behavioral Services (TBS) is one to one contact between a mental health provider and a beneficiary for a specified short period of time, to prevent placement in a psychiatric hospital or to enable transition from those institutions to a lower level of care.
-TBS helps to resolve changes in target behaviors and achieving short term goals. - d.
-Contractor is expected to follow all state requirements on authorization, reporting - Contractor shall not provide TBS until such time as Contractor is fully certified to provide such services; and the provision of TBS must be specifically pre-authorized
+- A. Clients Served: clients served as needed within the overall target number of clients served in this contract, including both Western and Eastern Nevada County (Truckee) - B. Target Population: includes mental health services for adults who have severe emotional problems, who are at risk of or who have been hospitalized recently for mental health problems. - C. Program Description: Therapeutic Behavioral Services (TBS) is one to one contact between a mental health provider and a beneficiary for a specified short period of time, to prevent placement in a psychiatric hospital or to enable transition from those institutions to a lower level of care.
+TBS helps to resolve changes in target behaviors and achieving short term goals. - D. Contractor is expected to follow all state requirements on authorization, reporting and time restriction requirements. - E. Contractor shall not provide TBS until such time as Contractor is fully certified to provide such services; and the provision of TBS must be specifically pre-authorized by Behavioral Health.

-Overall Structure of all ACT Teams shall include:
+9. Overall Structure of all ACT Teams shall include:

-24/7 -365 days a year response Smaller caseloads (1:10) Client driven
+24/7 - 365 days a year response Smaller caseloads (1:10) Client driven